Background pattern

 1. What is Rabeprazol TecniGen and what is it used for

-Rabeprazol TecniGen contains the active ingredient rabeprazol sodium.
-Rabeprazol belongs to a class of medications known as “Proton Pump Inhibitors” (PPIs), which act by reducing the amount of acid produced by the stomach.
+Rabeprazol TecniGen contains the active substance rabeprazol sodium.
+Rabeprazol belongs to a class of medicines known as “Proton Pump Inhibitors” (PPIs), which work by reducing the amount of acid produced by the stomach.

-• “Gastroesophageal reflux disease” (GERD), which may include the appearance of
+• “Gastroesophageal reflux disease” (GERD), which may include the occurrence of

-acid reflux.
-The cause of GERDis the passage of acid and food from the stomach into the
+acidity.
+The cause of GERD is the passage of acid and food from the stomach into the

 esophagus.

-• Stomach ulcers or ulcers in the upper part of the small intestine (duodenal ulcers).
+• Stomach ulcers or ulcers of the upper part of the intestine (duodenal ulcers).
 If these

-ulcers are infected with a bacteria called “Helicobacter pylori” (H. pylori),
+ulcers are infected with a bacterium called “Helicobacter pylori” (H. pylori), you will need

-you will need to take antibiotics.
-Taking Rabeprazol TecniGen and the antibiotics
+to take antibiotics.
+By taking Rabeprazol TecniGen and antibiotics together, the infection

-together will eliminate the infection and the ulcer will heal.
-It will also prevent the infection and the reoccurrence of the ulcer.
+will be eradicated and the ulcer will heal.
+It will also prevent the infection and the recurrence

-2. What you need to know before starting Rabeprazol TecniGen
+2. What you need to know before you take Rabeprazol TecniGen

 Do not take Rabeprazol TecniGen

-If you are allergic to rabeprazol sodium, or to any of the other components of Rabeprazol TecniGen (listed in section 6).
+• If you are allergic to rabeprazol sodium or any of the other ingredients of Rabeprazol TecniGen (listed in section 6).

 Do not take Rabeprazol if you are in any of the above situations.
-If you are unsure, consult your doctor or pharmacist before taking Rabeprazol TecniGen.
+If you are not sure, consult your doctor or pharmacist before taking Rabeprazol TecniGen.

 Children